keen/keen-arduino/README.md

 This library allows you to push events from the Arduino Yun to [https://keen.io](https://keen.io).

+### Community-Supported SDK
+This is an _unofficial_ community supported SDK.
+If you find any issues or have a request please post an [issue](https://github.com/keen/keen-arduino/issues).

 ## Examples

 Example usage of the `keen-arduino` library can be found in the `examples` directory.